FAQs

 Professional Education Track – Academic Agreement

-Alabama, Florida, Georgia, New Jersey, New York, Missouri, Oklahoma, Idaho, Oregon, California, Colorado, Mississippi, West Virginia, Michigan, Minnesota, Virginia, Tennessee, Texas, New Mexico, Illinois, Indiana, Kentucky, North Carolina, and Northern Ireland, Iowa, Cameron, Washington, Kansas, Bahamas.
+Alabama, Florida, Georgia, New Jersey, New York, Missouri, Oklahoma, Idaho, Oregon, California, Colorado, Mississippi, West Virginia, Michigan, Minnesota, Virginia, Tennessee, Texas, New Mexico, Illinois, Indiana, Kentucky, North Carolina, Iowa, Washington, Kansas, the Bahamas, Puerto Rico, and Northern Ireland

-Denominations our residents have come from Baptist, Church of God, Cumberland Presbyterian, Disciples of Christ, Episcopal, Lutheran, Nazarene, Non-Denominational, Presbyterian (USA), and United Methodist.
+Denominations our residents have come from include Baptist, Church of God, Cumberland Presbyterian, Disciples of Christ, Episcopal, Lutheran, Nazarene, Non-Denominational, Presbyterian (USA), Global Methodist, and United Methodist.

-The denominations of churches that have partnered with CYMT thus far are Cumberland Presbyterian, Disciples of Christ (DOC), Lutheran (ELCA), Presbyterian (USA), Baptist, Episcopal, and United Methodist.
+The denominations of churches that have partnered with CYMT thus far are Cumberland Presbyterian, Disciples of Christ (DOC), Lutheran (ELCA), Presbyterian (USA), Baptist, Episcopal, Global Methodist, and United Methodist.

 Where does CYMT work?

-The CYMT family, including graduate residents, alumni, and partner ministries is always growing.
-Our reach currently spans across the country covering over 24 states.
-Courses are offered both at Austin Seminary’s main campus and Nashville MAYM extension.
+The CYMT family, including residents, alumni, and partner ministries, is constantly growing.
+Our reach currently spans across the country, covering over 24 states.
+Graduate Residency courses are offered at Austin Seminary’s main campus and Nashville MAYM extension.
+Certificate program gatherings typically take place in Kansas City.

 Nationwide